Do What You Can to Ease Side Effects of Treatment for Penile Cancer

 Consider cutting your hair before treatment starts.

-Think about getting a wig, hat, or scarf before your hair loss starts.
+Think about getting a wig, hat, or cap before your hair loss starts.
 That way, you can get a wig that matches your hair and you?ll be ready with head coverings, if you choose to use them.

 Increased infections (neutropenia)